King County Metro bus driver dies after contracting the coronavirus

 A King County Metro bus driver has died from complications of COVID-19, according to the agency.

-The driver, 59-year-old Samina Hameed, died Thursday at Overlake Hospital, Metro told drivers in a poster placed at some transit bases.
+The driver, 59-year-old Samina Hameed, died Thursday evening at Overlake Hospital in Bellevue, Metro told drivers in a poster placed at some transit bases.

 “With this news, we encounter the grief and pain of loss so many have tragically experienced during this pandemic,” Metro General Manager Rob Gannon said in a separate message to employees.